 - 1. Engine oil drain bolt

 - 2. O-ring

 - 3. Compression spring

 - 4. Oil strainer

 - 5. Clean the oil strainer with solvent.

-- Apply a thin coat of clean engine oil to a new O-ring.
+- Discard the old engine oil drain bolt O-ring, and then apply a thin coat of clean engine oil to the new O-ring.

 - Install the oil strainer, the compression spring, the new O-ring and the engine oil drain bolt.
 Tighten the engine oil drain bolt to the specified torque.
 NOTICE: Before installing the engine oil drain bolt, be sure to install the O-ring, compression spring and oil strainer.
 [ECB00322]